Changing Old Habits — Why It Feels Hard, and What Helps

 I have options.

-I can take one step that feels possible.
+I can take one step without turning it into more pressure.

 🗒️ This Is a Practice, Not a Test